ksbharaj/meusberger_scraper/README.md

 - Required Python packages (see requirements.txt)

 ## Error Handling and Limitations
--  scraper may encounter issues if the website structure changes.
+- Scraper may encounter issues if the website structure changes.
-- Long runtime for "E Parts" scraping due to the large number of parts.
+- As previously mentioned, long runtime for "E Parts" scraping due to the large number of parts.